yikeke/dbaas-docs/tidb-cloud-quickstart.md

 7. Select the number of nodes.

     Set the number of your TiDB nodes and TiKV nodes respectively by clicking the plus or the minus sign.
-See [Size your Cluster](t-b-d) for details.
+See [Size Your Cluster](t-b-d) for details.

 8. Click **Submit**.